-Excep Max duration Prior approval from the Civil Service Commission Renewable?
-New No. Old No. required?
-1 1, Temporary appointments 2 years For posts at PB2, PB3 or Permanent Secretary OR where the salary exceeds the With Commission's 2 1, 8 Schemes for unemployed and disabled people PB2 minimum approval 3 4 Secondments 4 9 Extended Ministerial Offices 5 years For posts at PB2, PB3 or Permanent Secretary OR where the salary exceeds the PB2 minimum OR (at any grade) where the individual has worked for the Minister or their political party in the previous five years No 5 5 Former civil servants Permanent For posts at PB2, PB3 or Permanent Secretary OR where the salary exceeds the Not applicable 6 7 Northern Ireland civil servants PB2 minimum 7 7 Staff from other public bodies 8 6 Organisations transferred in (non-TUPE) 9 6 Organisations transferred in (TUPE) Permanent No Not applicable 10 2 Conversion to permanency (AO & AA after temporary appointment using exception 1 or 2)
+Excep New No. otion Ola No. 1 Max duration Prior approval from the Civil Service Commission required?
+Renewable?
+1 1, 3 Temporary appointments 2 years For posts at PB2, PB3 or Permanent Secretary OR where the salary exceeds the With Commission's approval 2 1, 8 Schemes for unemployed and disabled people PB2 minimum 3 4 Secondments 4 9 Extended Ministerial Offices Exception 4 non-operative from January 2017.
+5 5 Former civil servants Permanent Permanent For posts at PB2, PB3 or Permanent Secretary OR where the salary exceeds the Not applicable 6 7 Northern Ireland civil servants PB2 minimum 7 7 Staff from other public bodies 8 6 Organisations transferred in (non-TUPE) 9 6 Organisations transferred in (TUPE) Permanent No Not applicable 10 2 Conversion to permanency (AO & AA after temporary appointment using exception 1 or 2)